Large deviations for configurations generated by Gibbs distributions with energy functionals consisting of singular interaction and weakly confining potentials: Assumptions and main results

 \subsection{Outline of the paper}

-The structure of the remaining portions of the article is as follows.
-In Section \ref{sec:rate} we provide definitions and lemmas that are used throughout the paper and then show that the candidate rate functions introduced above are indeed rate functions.
-In Section \ref{sec:4} we prove results for speeds $\beta_{n}=n,$ and in Section \ref{sec:5} we consider the case of speeds $\beta_{n}$ that grow ``faster" than $n.$ Proofs of several lemmas that are needed for the main theorems are collected in the Appendix.
+The structure of the rest of the article is as follows.
+In Section \ref {sec:rate} we provide definitions and lemmas that are used throughout the paper and then show that the candidate rate functions introduced above are indeed rate functions.
+In Section \ref{sec:4} we prove results for the speed $\beta _{n}=n,$ and in Section \ref{sec:5} we consider the case of speeds $ \beta _{n}$ that grow faster than $n.$ { An outline of the weak convergence approach and} proofs of several lemmas that are needed for the main theorems are collected in the { Appendices. }